 - Occupational therapy: Injured workers may need occupational therapy to relearn essential skills or adapt to new limitations.

-How Can a Fort Worth Oil and Gas Accident Lawyer Help?
+How Can a Fort Worth Oil Field Injury Lawyer Help?

 ‘If you have been injured or a loved one was killed while working on an oil or gas site in North Texas due to an individual or corporation’s negligence, you may be entitled to substantial compensation for medical expenses, lost wages, pain and suffering, and other damages.
 Our Fort Worth oil and gas injury lawyers will: